Tech-TTGames/Tickets-Plus/README.md

  Here are the steps to host your copy of this bot:

 1. Clone or Download the repo to your machine of choice.
-2. Run `pip install -r requirements.txt`
+2. Run (Assuming pip and python are already on the machine) `pip install -r requirements.txt`
 3. Create the bot on [Discord Developers](https://discord.com/developers/applications).
     1. Create application however you want.
     2. Create a bot.
 No Privilaged intents are necessary (Unless you want features that use it).
 Probably disable 'Public Bot'.